 Joy thinks that facial recognition software has problems recognising black faces because the code is usually written by white engineers who use pre-existing code libraries, typically written by other white engineers.

 As the coder constructs the algorithms, they focus on facial features that may be more visible in one race, but not another.
 These considerations can stem from previous research on facial recognition techniques and practices, which may have its own biases, or the engineer’s own experiences and understanding.
-The code that results is geared to focus on white
+The code that results is geared to focus on white faces, and mostly tested on white subjects.

 - Inside Facebook’s fight to beat Google and dominate in AI – Sam Shead in WIRED, November 2018